shariq1989/cookbook/content/recipe/french_onion_soup.md

 4. Cover with the remaining Gruyère and set bowls onto a rimmed baking sheet.
 5. Broil the soup until the cheese is melted and brown spots begin to appear, if you can wait that long.

-#### THE STORY BEHIND THE MEAL
+#### ABOUT THE MEAL

-French Onion Soup is a timeless classic and it also happens to be one of my most favorite comfort foods of all time.
-It is the perfect meal for those cold and snowy days, which are common during our Colorado winters.
-This recipe is much less eventful than the one time I saved a little girl's life from a steaming bowl of french onion soup that went flying in her direction.
-I may have received some second-degree burns to my forearm, but I sure felt like a hero that day.
+French Onion Soup is a timeless classic and also happens to be one of my go-to comfort foods.
+It's a perfect meal for those cold and snowy days, which are common here in Colorado during the winter.
+You can use any onions for this soup, but I recommend using sweet onions because of the flavor they release and the ease with which they caramelize.

+By the way, did I tell you about that one time I saved a little girl's life from a flying bowl of steaming hot french onion soup?
+I may have received some second-degree burns to my forearm by jumping in front of her, but I sure felt like a superhero that day.
+I think about this moment every time I eat french onion soup.

--Tressa
+Tressa